Keywords

 Entrepreneurship, Ecosystem and Entrepreneurial inattention

 Building a robust entrepreneurship ecosystem is crucial for global economic sustainable development.
 Today, universities play a more significant role both politically and economically in the knowledge economy and society since they are centers of knowledge production and transmission.
 Collaborative efforts among government entities, educational institutions, professional infrastructure, and entrepreneurs are essential to strengthen entrepreneurship ecosystems, ultimately contributing to global economic sustainability (Vrabec et al., 2023).
-University plays a crucial role in fostering entrepreneurial intentions among students by providing high-quality entrepreneurship education, exposure to successful entrepreneurs, hands-on experiences, workshops, funding, mentorship, and a supportive environment (Astuty et al., 2022, Vrabec et al., 2023 and Uctu & Al-Silefanee, 2023).
+University plays a crucial role in fostering entrepreneurial intentions among students by providing high-quality entrepreneurship education, exposure to successful entrepreneurs, hands-on experiences, workshops, funding, mentorship, and a supportive environment (Astuty et al., 2022; Vrabec et al., 2023; Uctu & Al-Silefanee, 2023).

 An entrepreneurial ecosystem is defined as a set of dynamic local, social, institutional, and cultural processes and actors that promote new firm formation and growth.
 Unlike other related concepts such as clusters or innovation systems, entrepreneurial ecosystems start with the individual entrepreneur rather than the company and emphasize the local context (Fuller-Love & Akiode, 2020).
 The concept of an entrepreneurial ecosystem has gained significant popularity, evidenced by the increasing number of scholarly articles, books, and conferences dedicated to this topic.
 Various scholars have since adapted the ecosystem concept to different fields, including strategy, knowledge, innovation, and entrepreneurship ( Nasib Jafarov & Hungarian, 2022).
 Entrepreneurial ecosystems are a framework for understanding entrepreneurial activity in certain locations and industries (Cantner et al., 2021).